marthacj/HP_Sus_Sys_3/README.md

   ** .\app\ollama.exe pull llama3**

 6. For size limitations, all users will need to pull the latest llama3 model themselves.
 The system will set the Ollama Models Environment variable to location: /app/models.
-Once you have pulled the llama3 model, you must move the blobs and manifest files rom their original location on your machine to the above specified folder.
+   On Windows: Once you have pulled the llama3 model, you must move the blobs and manifest files from their original location on your machine to the above specified folder.
+   On Mac: Once you have pulled the model, you do not need to move the files.

 ## Usage